MarcoBenelli/download_manager/README.md

 A download manager is a software tool that manages the downloading of files from the Internet.

+The application is written in pure Python 3, using `tkinter` for the graphical user interface.
+Because of this, there are no dependencies needed if you want to clone the repository and run the application from source.
+The dependencies listed in [`requirements.txt`](requirements.txt) are only needed if you want to build the application using `pyinstaller`.

 ## Usage

-Download the file for your operating system from [latest release](https://github.com/MarcoBenelli/download_manager/releases/latest).
+Download the file the [latest release](https://github.com/MarcoBenelli/download_manager/releases/latest) for your operating system.
 Alternatively, if you want to build the application on your own, follow the instructions in the [Build](#build) section.

 ## Requirements